Coding Quests

 return points

-The waypoint system is simple: place Marker3D nodes under a "Waypoints" group node in your enemy scene.
-The patrol state cycles through them.
-The NavigationAgent3D handles obstacle avoidance automatically.
+Place Marker3D nodes under a "Waypoints" node in the enemy scene and the patrol state cycles through them.
+The NavigationAgent3D handles obstacle avoidance on its own, which is most of the reason to use it.

 Chase State: Pursuing the Player

 When the enemy detects the player, it switches to chase.
-Chase uses the same navigation system but targets the player's position and moves faster.
+Same navigation system, but the target is the player's position and the speed goes up.

 GDScript